Quantum-Chemistry-Group-BNU/XTDDFT/README.md

 2. Simplified approximation for X-TDA

-3. State interaction for treating spin-orbit couplings
+3. State interaction for treating spin-orbit couplings (to be optimized)

 ## Under developments